IntersectMBO/cardano-api/cardano-wasm/README.md

 Part of an effort at IOG (@Jimbo4350, @palas, and @amesgen) to build Cardano Haskell libraries to Wasm.

-Enter the Nix shell by writing in this `nix develop` on a shell in this folder, and then run
+Enter the Nix shell by writing in this `nix develop .#wasm` on a shell in this folder, and then run

 ```console
 wasm32-wasi-cabal update